awsmug/torro-forms/readme.txt

 = 1.0.0-beta.4 =
 * Reworked Form Settings CSS
+* Elements and their types are now separate models
 * Fixed problems with functions not existing in PHP 5.2
 * Fixed problems with shortcodes on start pages
 * Fixed problems with shortcodes, embedded in forms which have been included by shortcodes
+* Fixed bug with date field on export

 = 1.0.0-beta.3 =
 * Added option to switch page title on/off